GaetanLepage/phd-manuscript/sections/5_rl/2_problem/0_index.typ

 - `TURN_LEFT` and `TURN_RIGHT` correspond to a quarter-turn rotation.
 In this case, only the orientation of the agent changes, not its position.
 A learned policy for this problem will be a probabilistic distribution $pi(dot | dot): cal(A) times Omega -> [0, 1]$ over this finite set of four actions.

-Although a continuous formulation would have been permitted by our audio simulator, choosing a discrete setting provides important benefits.
+Although our audio simulator would have permitted a continuous formulation, choosing a discrete setting provides important benefits.
 The most crucial one of them is the ability to pre-compute the reward.
 Indeed, having a discrete state space allows for caching the reward function for all possible states.
 As will be explained later in @sec:rl:method:wer_maps, our reward function is very computationally expensive.
 On the other hand, having a finite action space enables working with equally finite policies $pi(a | s) = pi_a (s)$.
-This choice permits the use of #acr("RL") algorithms modeling the Q-value such as #acr("DQN") methods @mnih_playing_2013.
+This choice permits the use of #acr("RL") algorithms modeling the Q-value, such as #acr("DQN") methods @mnih_playing_2013.
 Also, such a framing is both computationally and conceptually simpler.
-#draft[
+Zhu et al. @zhu_overview_2021 survey the role of action spaces in #acr("RL") and its applications.
-  Survey explaining differences between discrete and continuous action spaces: @zhu_overview_2021 ]
+They notably explore the differences between continuous, discrete, and discrete-continuous hybrid action spaces.

 *Observation space.*
-The agent's perception of its environment is limited to the audio signal received by its microphones and does not know its current position.
+The agent's perception of its environment is limited to the audio signal received by its microphones, and it does not know its current position.
 This acoustic information consists of a one-second-long recorded signal mapped to the time-frequency domain.
-Practically, the observations are #shape("C", "F", "T") real tensors where $C$ is the number of output channels, $F$ of frequency bins, and $T$ of temporal indices.
+Practically, the observations are #shape("C", "F", "T") real tensors where $C$ is the number of output channels, $F$ is the number of frequency bins, and $T$ is the number of temporal indices.
 Formally, the observation space is $Omega = RR^(C times F times T)$.
-The agent's goal is to learn a mapping $s -> pi(dot | s)$ from this space to the probabilities over actions.
+The agent aims to learn a mapping $s -> pi(dot | s)$ from this space to the probabilities over actions.
 This represents the essence of the audio-based navigation task: learning to decide how to move depending on what is heard.
 The observability function translates the listening process.
 Sound sources speak continuously.
 At each step, the robot listens for $tau_"step"$ seconds while remaining immobile.
-The random nature of the speech content delivered by each speech source accounts for the position-agnostic stochasticity of the observability function.
+The random nature of the speech content delivered by each source accounts for the position-agnostic stochasticity of the observability function.
 The rest of the process consists of the sound propagation and reverberation simulation.
 By nature, there is no analytical closed-form expression of $O$.
 It is directly embedded in the environment implementation.